Home prices are dropping in some regions of the U.S. Here's where.

 The housing market has been in a serious crunch since the COVID-19 pandemic, with limited inventory, elevated home prices and mortgages in the 7% range, continuing to keep many would-be home buyers locked out.
 But even amid such tight constraints, modest declines in home prices can still be found in some regions of the country.

-That's according to a new report from Realtor.com, which finds that median home prices across the 50 largest metro areas in the country have declined slightly in July 2025, compared with three years ago.
-Median home prices hit a peak of $443,000 in July 2022, according to the Federal Reserve Bank of Saint Louis.
+That's according to a new report from Realtor.com, which measures changes in median home prices across the 50 largest U.S. metro areas since 2022, when median home prices hit a peak of $443,000 according to the Federal Reserve Bank of Saint Louis.

 The extent to which home prices are declining varies from region to region according to the Realtor.com report, which is based on the brokerage platform's housing data.

 Behind those notable price differences is inventory.
-Right now, the housing market is essentially divided into two camps, with higher inventory in the South and West, where deeper price cuts can be found, and more limited inventory in the Midwest and Northeast, where price changes "remain relatively tight," according to the report.
+Right now, the housing market is essentially divided into two camps, with higher inventory in the South and West, where deeper price cuts can be found, and more limited inventory in the Midwest and Northeast, said Jake Krimmel, a senior economist at Realtor.com.

-"It's a supply and demand story, Jake Krimmel, senior economist at Relator.com and author of the July 2025 report, told CBS MoneyWatch.
+"It's a supply and demand story," Krimmel told CBS MoneyWatch.
 "When you have fewer homes for sale, and if there is still sufficient demand, that's going to maybe put upward pressure on prices or prevent them from falling."

 Cities where prices are falling